Wine-dark sea: Analysis of the phrase

 One of the first to observe Homer's description of colours was British statesman William Gladstone.
 In his 1858 book Studies on Homer and the Homeric Age, Gladstone analysed all aspects of Homer's mythical world, to discover a total absence of blue from the poet's descriptions of the Greek natural scenery.
 The word kyanós (κυανός), which in later stages of Greek meant blue, does make a limited appearance, but in Homer it almost certainly meant "dark", as it was used to describe the eyebrows of Zeus.
 Gladstone proposed that the Homeric usage of colour-terms focused not on hue, as contemporary usage does, but primarily on how light or dark the object being described was.
 Many readers, however, have read Gladstone's explanation of Homer's colour terms as a suggestion that he and the other ancient Greeks were colourblind.
-The most controversial line is his claim that "the organ of colour and its impressions were but partially developed among the Greeks of the heroic age" – although, in his defense, it has been noted that the word "organ", at the time, could also be used for a mental faculty.
+The most controversial line is his claim that "the organ of colour and its impressions were but partially developed among the Greeks of the heroic age" – although it has been noted in his defence that the word "organ" at the time could also be used for a mental faculty.
 After his book was published, Gladstone himself denied that he suggested here the Greeks suffered from colourblindness, and explained: "My meaning was substantially this: that he [Homer] operated, in the main, upon a quantitative scale, with white and black, or light and dark, for its opposite extremities, instead of the qualitative scale opened by the diversities of colour."

+Building on Gladstone's findings, the German philologist Lazarus Geiger extended the analysis beyond Greek in the 1860s, examining ancient texts including the Vedas, the Koran, the Hebrew Bible, and early Icelandic and Chinese sources.
+He found that blue was absent from all of them.
+Geiger further proposed that colour terminology develops in a universal sequence across languages: beginning with words for dark and light, followed by red, then yellow and green, with blue consistently appearing last.
+This hierarchy directly anticipated the framework later formalized by Berlin and Kay in 1969.

 In the 1980s a theory gained prominence that after Greeks mixed their wine with hard, alkaline water typical for the Peloponnesus, it became darker and more of a blue-ish colour.
 Approximately at the same time P. G. Maxwell-Stuart noted that, in general usage the term οἰνωπός – "wine-eyed" – refers to a 'deep reddish-brown', but that its connotations in poetry include, 'drunkenness, blood, and the abandon which accompanies surrender to alcohol and so, through those associations, it can be made to imply unsteadiness, violence, anger, and even death'.
 Thus, the epithet, when applied to the sea, could also be evoking its turbulence rather than just its darkness.